holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * `ed_25519_x_salsa20_poly1305_encrypt(AgentPubKey, AgentPubKey, XSalsa20Poly1305Data) -> ExternResult<XSalsa20Poly1305EncryptedData>`: Attempt to encrypt a message using the box algorithm, converting the Ed25519 signing keys of the sender and recipient agents into X25519 encryption keys.
 This procedure is [not recommended](https://doc.libsodium.org/quickstart#how-can-i-sign-and-encrypt-using-the-same-key-pair) by the developers of libsodium, the NaCl implementation used by Holochain.

-* `ed_25519_x_salsa20_poly1305_decrypt(AgentHash, AgentHash, XSalsa20Poly1305EncryptedData) -> ExternResult<XSalsa20Poly1305Data>`: Attempt to decrypt a message using the box algorithm, converting the Ed25519 signing keys of the receipient and sender agents into X22519 encryption keys.
+* `ed_25519_x_salsa20_poly1305_decrypt(AgentHash, AgentHash, XSalsa20Poly1305EncryptedData) -> ExternResult<XSalsa20Poly1305Data>`: Attempt to decrypt a message using the box algorithm, converting the Ed25519 signing keys of the recipient and sender agents into X22519 encryption keys.
 This procedure is [not recommended](https://doc.libsodium.org/quickstart#how-can-i-sign-and-encrypt-using-the-same-key-pair) by the developers of libsodium, the NaCl implementation used by Holochain.

 #### User Notification